Blue Ensign: Plain Blue Ensign

 Permission for yachts to wear the blue ensign (and other special yachting ensigns) was suspended during both World War I and World War II.

+In addition, prior to WWI, a number of ships (in particular, the RMS Lusitania and RMS Mauretania) were listed as Royal Navy Reserve Merchant Vessels, receiving an annual subsidy from the navy and were permitted to fly the blue ensign.

 Defaced Blue Ensign

 Since 1864, the Blue Ensign is defaced with a badge or emblem, to form the ensign of United Kingdom government departments or public bodies.
 Current defaced Blue Ensigns (besides yacht clubs listed below) are:

 Royal Air Force marine vessels (such as seaplane tenders) flew a defaced blue ensign with an eagle and anchor.

 Yachting Blue Ensigns defaced by the badge of the club were recorded in the Navy List until 1985, and now they are administered by the Royal Yachting Association for the Ministry of Defence.
 Current defaced Blue Ensigns are: